June 15, 2020

 Returned Checks: A $30 handling charge will be assessed for all checks returned because of insufficient funds or other reasons.

-Mandatory Student Fees and Charges: Tuition, room, board, student activities fee, and health and counseling fee are billed two times per year as follows:
+Mandatory Student Fees and Charges: Tuition, room, board, and student activities fee are billed two times per year as follows:

-In addition, two optional items, K-Card deposit and health and accident insurance, are billed with the mandatory fees and charges.
+In addition, three optional items, K-Card deposit, health and accident insurance and tuition refund insurance, are billed with the mandatory fees and charges.

 Miscellaneous: Other fees, deposits, and fines incurred by the student will be billed monthly as they are received by the Accounting Office.

 Monthly Payment Plan: Some parents may prefer to pay tuition and other fees in equal monthly installments during the year.
-The College is happy to offer this convenience through the Higher One Tuition Payment Plan.
+The College is happy to offer this convenience through the Cashnet tuition payment plan.
 The College does not have an internally administered partial-payment plan.

-The Higher One Tuition Payment Plan allows you to pay College fees in eight (8) convenient monthly payments, commencing July 1.
-The cost of this plan is $55 annually.
+The Cashnet tuition payment plan allows you to pay College fees in eight (8) convenient monthly payments, commencing August 1 with the final payment due by March 1, 2021.
+Enrollment opens July 1 and the cost of this plan is $55 annually.
 Information on this plan will be forwarded separately.
-Those who wish may call Higher One directly, toll-free, at 1-800-635-0120 or visit their website at tuitionpay.higherone.com for information.
+Enroll at www.commerce.cashnet.com/paymentportal.

-If you have enrolled in the eight-month Tuition Payment Plan payment plan, 50 percent of your contract will be credited for first-semester fees and 50 percent for second-semester fees.
-(Even though the credits are applied to the bills, Kenyon only receives money from the payment plan as Higher One receives payments from clients, so contracts must be kept current.
-All contracts, regardless of the date initiated, must be paid in full by February 1, 2016.)
+If you have enrolled in the eight-month tuition payment plan, 50 percent of your contract will be credited for first-semester fees and 50 percent for second-semester fees.
+(Even though the credits are applied to the bills, Kenyon only receives money from the payment plan as Cashnet receives payments from clients, so contracts must be kept current.
+All contracts, regardless of the date initiated, must be paid in full by March 1, 2021.)

 External Loans not Based on Financial Need: Kenyon College participates in several educational-loan programs that are not based on financial need.
 For more information about alternative student loan programs and the Federal Direct Parent Loan for Undergraduate Students (PLUS Loan), please visit www.kenyon.edu/familyloans.xml.

-The payment of tuition and fees can be made by cash, check. credit card, ACH (e-check), bank wire or with a Higher One Tuition Payment plan.
+The payment of tuition and fees can be made by cash, check, credit card, ACH (e-check), bank wire or with a Cashnet tuition payment plan.

 Cash, check or overnight payments should be mailed to: